Atkinson and Shiffrin (1971)

 similarity effect in STM.

-Atkinson and Shiffrin's (1971) Memory Model
+Shiffrin's (1971) Memory Model

 It was this rapidly expanding body of empirical

-data which Atkinson and Shiffrin set out to make
+data which Atkinson and Shiffrin set out to make sense of.
+They published both

-sense of.
-They published both mathematical and diagrammatic models of memory in
+mathematical and diagrammatic models of memory in the mid-to-late 1960s

-the mid-to-late 1960s (Atkinson and Shiffrin 1965, 1968), and then combined the strengths of
+(Atkinson and Shiffrin 1965, 1968), and then combined the strengths of both

-both approaches in their 1971 model, a model which was so useful as a general
+approaches in their 1971 model, a model which was so useful as a general

 purpose summary of what was going on during a memory task that it soon came to

-be called the "modal" (ie.
+be called the "modal" (ie. "popular" or "standard") model (Murdock,

-that model:
+1971).
+Here is that model:

-Atkinson and Shiffrin's (1971) Model of Memory: Here is the model as published.
-It represents the
+is the model as published.
+It represents the stages through which sensory

-stages through which sensory information has to go in order to influence
+information has to go in order to influence behaviour.
+Three stages are

-left-to-right, as follows: Sensory
+identified, ranged sequentially from left-to-right, as follows: Sensory

-Registers: Sensory input is
+Registers: Sensory input is initially

-resources with a lifespan of only a few hundred milliseconds.
-They include Sperling's iconic memory in the visual modality, plus
+with a lifespan of only a few hundred milliseconds.
+They include Sperling's

-similar VSTMs in the auditory and other sensory
+iconic memory in the visual modality, plus similar VSTMs in the auditory and

-place before the input is passed to the next stage.
+processing to take place before the input is passed to the next stage.
 Short Term

 Store (STS): This contains memory